Staff Engineer Books Review, Part 1

 Archetypes

-Given the vagaries of Staff Engineer, the first task is to define what a Staff Engineer does.
-Will Larson starts of with 4 categories that his research and interviews revealed.
+Given the vagaries of the responsibilities of staff engineers, the first task is to define what a staff engineer does.
+Will starts with 4 categories that his research and interviews revealed.

 Tech Lead